rahulsivalenka/learnings/Git/common-commands.md

 ## Pull the changes from remote

-Before pulling with rebase we have to make our local repo working tree clean.
+> Before pulling with rebase we have to make our local repo working tree clean i.e., we should not have any uncommitted changes.
+>

-To make the working tree clean, commit all the changes i.e., we should not have any uncommitted changes.
+> To make the working tree clean, commit all the changes.

 ```bash
 git pull --rebase